ocsf/ocsf-docs/Understanding OCSF.md

 ### Adding/Modifying an `event_class`

 1. All the available Event Classes are defined as .json files in the [/events](https://github.com/ocsf/ocsf-schema/tree/main/events) folder.
 2. Review existing Event Classes, determine if a modification of the existing class would be sufficient or if there’s a need for a completely new event_class.
 3. To define a new class,
-    1. Create a new file →  `&lt;event_class_name.json>` inside the category specific subfolder in the [/events](https://github.com/ocsf/ocsf-schema/tree/main/events) folder.
+    1. Create a new file →  `event_class_name.json` inside the category specific sub-folder in the [/events](https://github.com/ocsf/ocsf-schema/tree/main/events) folder.
-    2. Use the template available [here](https://github.com/ocsf/ocsf-schema/blob/main/templates/event_class_name.json), to get started with the .json definition.
+    2. Use the template available [here](https://github.com/ocsf/ocsf-schema/blob/main/templates/event_class_name.json), to get started with the `.json` definition.
     3. `uid` → Select an integer in the range 0 - 99.
 Ensure the integer is unique within the category.
-        1. Note: Without `uid`, an event_class won’t be visible in the ocsf-server.
+Note: Without `uid`, an event_class won’t be visible in the ocsf-server.
-    4. `caption` → Add a user friendly name to the event_class.
+    4. `caption` → Add a user-friendly name to the event_class.
     5. `description` → Add a concise description to define the attributes.
     6. `name` → Add a unique name of the event_class.
 Ensure it matches the file name to maintain consistency.
     7. `extends` → Ensure the value is `base_event`.
-    8. `attributes` → Add the attributes that you want to define in the event_class,
+    8. `attributes` → Add the attributes that you want to define in the event_class with the following properties:
-        2. `group` → For each attribute ensure you add a group value.
-Valid values are - `classification`, `context`, `occurrence`, `primary`
+       - `group` → For each attribute ensure you add a group value.
+Valid values are - `classification`, `context`, `occurrence`, `primary`.
-        3. `requirement` → For each attribute ensure you add a requirement value.
-Valid values are `optional`, `required`, `reserved`, `recommended`
+       - `requirement` → For each attribute ensure you add a requirement value.
+Valid values are `optional`, `required`, `recommended`.

 ### Extending the Schema

 To extend the schema create a new directory in the `schema/extensions` directory.
-The directory structure is the same as the top level schema directory and it may contain the following files and subdirectories:
+The directory structure is the same as the top level schema directory, and it may contain the following files and subdirectories:

 <table>